 Open an interactive chat with Bash

-How do electromyography and nerve conduction studies assist in diagnosing Guillain-Barré syndrome?
+What do electromyography (EMG) and nerve conduction studies show in Guillain-Barré syndrome?

 Open an interactive chat with Bash